Zhongzhou Reef: Recent history

 The reef was included within the area claimed by China in 1935, and this claim was reiterated in a map published in 1947.

 Scientists from Taiwan conducted ecological research on green turtles living on the reef from 2002 to 2003.

 On 16 August 2003, the Taiwanese Minister of the Interior Yu Cheng-hsien visited the reef, travelling via M8 speedboat, and planted a Taiwanese flag in a declaration of sovereignty.
 On 28 March 2004, the Taiwanese Coast Guard Administration completed the construction of wooden observation kiosks on the reef.

 In September 2010, the ROC Environmental Protection Agency conducted environmental quality sampling intending on monitoring reef marine water quality.

 On 22 March 2012, a routine patrol of the Taiwanese Coast Guard came into contact with Vietnamese patrol boats near the reef; following the incident, Taiwanese legislators Lin Yu-fang, Chen Zhenxiang and Chen Zhankai visited the reef by M8 speedboats.

+In April 2026, the minister of Taiwan's Ocean Affairs Council, Kuan Bi-ling, visited Taiping Island and Zhongzhou Reef to observe a Taiwanese coast guard exercise.
+The visit to Zhongzhou Reef involved a beach cleanup.